-Under the requirements, aspirants face a minimum six-year sequence before eligibility for general registration as a licenced psychologist.
-However, the duration is potentially longer for candidates who wish to become qualified in a psychology specialty, referred to as an area of practice endorsement by the PsyBA.
+Under the requirements, aspirants face a minimum six-year sequence before becoming eligible for general registration as a licenced psychologist.
+The duration is potentially longer for candidates who wish to become qualified in a psychology specialty, referred to as an area of practice endorsement by the PsyBA.

 The available pathways to general or area of practise endorsement in Australia are as follows:

 - Three-year undergraduate degree or Graduate Diploma in Psychology

 - Fourth-year accredited course or Graduate Diploma in Psychology (Advanced)

 - Fifth and sixth-year internship or postgraduate study